MetaphoricalSheep/KodiRPC/README.md

      <add key="KodiPort" value="80"/>
    </appSettings>
    ```
 Setting the debug key to true will output the request info on every request that you make.
-Useful for debugging, terrible in production.
+Useful for debugging, terrible for production.

 ## Usage
 All the KodiRPC methods are exposed through the KodiService class.
 Instantiate an instance of the class to get started.